 Throughout these evolutions, the Très Vielle Grande Champagne will remain the signature blend of Maison Prunier and the master blender of that particular generation.

 • Initially, the aromas are very closed and subtle.

 • Giving your Cognac a slight swirl will reveal notes of leather, candied fruits, walnuts and dark chocolate.

 • With further inspection and more time, the bouquet of fragrances open further releasing hints of vanilla and tobacco.

-Sipping will allow you to taste a floral and delightful elegance, balanced against stronger flavours of hazelnuts, dark chocolate and toffee.
+• Sipping will allow you to taste a delightful floral elegance, balanced against stronger flavours of hazelnuts, dark chocolate and toffee.

 • This gradually fades away into a long and pleasant finish.

 As you can see from the tasting notes, this product is best enjoyed neat.
 Sip slowly to reveal a taste sensation, bespoke to the master blender.